Life imprisonment in Canada: Dangerous offender

 While life sentences are rare in non-murder cases, the courts may apply a dangerous offender designation in cases involving serious violent or sexual offences.
 Such a designation may result in an indeterminate sentence with no maximum limit, but a parole review occurs after 7 years and every 2 years after that.

 Despite formal parole eligibility after seven years, full parole is rare in cases where a dangerous offender is serving an indeterminate sentence as this provision is reserved for individuals assessed as likely to commit further serious violent offences.
 In violent non-murder cases involving repeat offenders, it is more likely to be used than a sentence of life imprisonment.
 As of 2012, nearly 500 inmates had a "Dangerous Offender" designation constituting about 3% of the federal offender population.
 Three years later, in 2015, 622 federal offenders had a Dangerous Offender designation.
 Of these, 586 (or some 94%) were incarcerated (representing 3.9% of the In-Custody Population) and 36 were in the community under supervision.
 This supervision lasts for the remainder of the offender's life.

-See: Dangerous offender designation in Canada.